mbntr/PYPrime-2.x/How to PYPrime.md

 I would suggest choosing the closest one to the memory controller, doing so will result in slightly higher performance (up to 150-200ms); don't forget to set the priority to "High" or "Realtime".

+Some µArchitectures will also perform better than others with the same ram configuration, here they are ordered from best to worst

+DDR4

+	Rocket Lake S Gear 1
+	Rocket Lake S Gear 2
+	Skylake and derivatives
+	Zen 3
+	Zen 2
+	Zen and Zen +

+DDR3
+        *work in progress*

+DDR2
+	*work in progress*

+DDR
+	*work in progress*

+If you are benching competitively and your system happens to be extremely unstable, add the line XOC=1 to cpuz.ini, to reduce the stress on the system and prevent it from crashing when opening CPU-Z

 Architectures:

 Skylake and derivatives:

-	-Run the benchmark on Core #1 with the priority set to "High" for the best possible results
+	- Run the benchmark on Core #1 with the priority set to "High" for the best possible results

+	- If you are benching competitively disable Hyperthreading, doing so should boost scores while reducing power consumption

-	-Try to get as high of a memory clock as possible, then tighten the timings
+	- Try to get as high of a memory clock as possible, then tighten the timings

-	-When tightening the timings, don't stop at the primaries, tweaking the secondaries and tertiaries will result in significantly higher performance
+	- When tightening the timings, don't stop at the primaries, tweaking the secondaries and tertiaries will result in significantly higher performance

-	-The benchmark doesn't scale as well below CL12 with this specific architecture, try tightening other timings.
+	- The benchmark doesn't scale as well below CL12 with this specific architecture, try tightening other timings.

-	-Once you hit a wall with memory overclock your core and cache, while nowhere as beneficial as ram oc and timings, it can improve your score when you are memory limited
+	- Once you hit a wall with memory overclock your core and cache, while nowhere as beneficial as ram oc and timings, it can improve your score when you are memory limited